 Troughton’s Premium Mixers

 The Troughton family who own the Armagh Cider Company have added a new string to their bow with a range of mixers.
-They are called “Raising Spirits” and currently come in four flavours with more coming soon.
+They are called “Raising Spirits” and currently come in nine flavours- five of which were added during lockdown.
 They are all crafted from the natural spring water found on the Troughton family farm.

 The mixers mark an exciting new chapter for the company, well-known for its handcrafted ciders, apple juice and cider vinegar.
 Spotting a gap in the market for quality mixers made primarily in Northern Ireland, and discovering that no-one else was producing craft lemonade in the province, they decided to launch their own range.